top of page

 Please see below for an extremely in-depth, step by step break down of the application process.

-• Applications can be requested via adopt@motleyzoo.org or accessed here.
+• Applications can be requested via adopt@motleyzoo.org or accessed here:

-• Applications that are not done through our online link are likely to be delayed as they fall outside our specific system and processes, requiring additional effort and attention (of which we have little to spare).
+• Applications that are not done through our online database are likely to be delayed as they fall outside our specific system and processes, requiring additional effort and attention (of which we have little to spare).

 • The application process is much like that of applying for a job, including an initial "dark" period while we work behind the scenes before we can re-connect with you to discuss matters further or to confirm your approval.